 Community activities are being implemented in each village and directly involve men, women, children and chiefs.
 The main aim of these activities is to improve health related behaviours of parents.

-These activities are being implemented in partnership with government outreach workers – called Health Surveillance Assistants (HSAs) – from Nambazo Health Centre.
+These activities are being implemented in partnership with government outreach workers – called Health Surveillance Assistants (HSAs) – from each Health Centre or Post.
 For further details see the Program Document.

 Identify and train Village Health Committees